CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/adjusttool.md

 ### Edit Alpha Detail

-Adjust the more detailed variation of voice within a track.
+Adjust the more detailed variation of timbre within a track.